-While he is quiet and does not tend to be exposed in the spotlight, he is one of the significant guitarists who started the development of the grunge scene in Seattle.
+While he is quiet and does not tend to be exposed to the spotlight, he is one of the significant guitarists who started the development of the grunge scene in Seattle.

 We want to share some interesting facts about the guy: